 Specific goals Inspired by the Persveilig initiative in the Netherlands, VVJ's initiatives have three objectives: Information: To provide as much information as possible (on online harassment, physical violence, organised crime, and legal proceedings) to help journalists to be able to do their jobs safely.
 Education and training: To provide training opportunities for journalists.
-Dialogue and cooperation: In collaboration with the Association of Professional Journalists (AJP), to maintain dialogue with other stakeholders, including the police, the judiciary, and the government.
+3. Dialogue and cooperation: In collaboration with the Association of Professional Journalists (AJP), to maintain dialogue with other stakeholders, including the police, the judiciary, and the government.
 VVJ, in partnership with AJP, has recently started holding meetings with three ministers from Flanders, the Federal Public Service Justice, and the Federal Public Service Interior to discuss legal reforms to the criminal code in areas related to the safety of journalists.
 Discussions are ongoing regarding legal reform to the offence of 'insulting public authorities', which would widen its scope to include insults against journalists due to the vital role they play in democratic societies.
 How does it work?
 To report aggression through the hotline, journalists can download a declaration form from the website and send the completed form to info@journalist.be.
 Complaints will receive an immediate response, be closely monitored, and also be published on international platforms.
 With regard to the dialogue with other stakeholders, including the ministers from Flanders, the Federal Public Service Justice, and the Federal Public Service Interior, meetings are taking place on an ad-hoc basis.
 How frequently does it meet?
 For the dialogue and cooperation initiatives, there is no fixed frequency for meetings between the government representatives and journalists' associations.
 Does it receive any funding, and if so, from where?
+Voluntary initiative embedded in the VVJ, which undertakes and financially supports most of the activities, such as the hotline, research, etc. Website persveilig.be

-To be confirmed.
-Website https://journalist.be Contact Charlotte Michils, legal adviser, VVJ: charlotte.michils@journalist.be General information: info@journalist.be
+Contact Charlotte Michils, legal adviser, VVJ: charlotte.michils@journalist.be General information: info@journalist.be